An easy way to grill delicious shrimp.

 These skewers are versatile, because they can be served hot, cold, or at room temperature.
+They can be made ahead or served right off the grill.
+These shrimp skewers make a tasty family meal, or the recipe can be multiplied to serve a big group.

 Hot, cold, and room temperature serving suggestions: